If a Tenant Signs a Fresh Lease With An Above Guideline Increase Is the Rent Increase Legal?

 Similar Questions About Using a Fresh Lease or Renewal Lease to Increase Rent Include:

-- Can a Renewal Lease Be Used to Increase Rent Beyond the Allowable Amount?
+- Can a Renewal Lease Be Used to Increase Rent Beyond the Guideline Amount?

 - What Happens If a Landlord Uses a Renewal Lease to Increase the Rent?